gsbrodal/gsbrodal.github.io/ipsa/resources-modules.md

 # Python resources

 Below is a list of resources for information on Python.
-For information on specific Python try to [Google](https://www.google.com/search?q=python) it with "python _topic_, e.g. "[python string concatenation](https://www.google.com/search?q=python+string+concatenation).
+For information on specific Python try to [Google](https://www.google.com/search?q=python) it with "python _topic_", e.g. ["python string concatenation"](https://www.google.com/search?q=python+string+concatenation).
 Many of the obvious questions have been asked and answered on e.g. [stackoverflow.com](https://stackoverflow.com).

 ## Python programming language